flyingcakes85/LoveBites/README.md

 **I am not responsible for dysfunctional systems and/or dead neighbors.**

-If there are any errors, please let me know.
+If there are any errors or something is missing, please let me know.
 I don't trust myself to get it right in one go...

 ### Clone the repo 💸